 TIMS identified two other notable causes: distracted drivers, who injured or killed 106 people, and intoxicated drivers, who injured or killed 155 people.

 Chula Vista car accidents killed three motorcyclists, six pedestrians, and four motorists.
 These accidents also injured 1,132 people, including 71 motorcyclists, 37 bicyclists, and 68 pedestrians.

 Among those injured, over 4% suffered a serious injury.
 These injuries incapacitated the accident victims, requiring ambulance transport to a hospital.
 Examples of serious injuries include major fractures, lacerations, and head injuries where the accident victim loses consciousness.

 Nearly 35% of those injured had a visible but non-incapacitating injury.
 These injuries include minor fractures, minor lacerations, and bruises.

 Over 59% had suspected injuries where the accident victim complained of pain or other symptoms but had no visible injury.
 These injuries can still have serious consequences.
 For example, someone with a concussion might feel pain and dizziness with no visible head injury.

 California uses a fault-based auto insurance system.
 This system places liability on the driver whose negligent actions caused the accident.

 Negligence happens when a driver fails to exercise reasonable care, usually meaning the driver violates traffic laws.
 But it can also cover legal yet dangerous actions like talking on a cell phone while driving.

-Schedule a Free Consultation With Our Chula Vista Car Accident Lawyers
+Schedule a Free Consultation With A Car Crash Lawyer in Chula Vista

-Car accidents in Chula Vista tend to follow statistical patterns.
+Car accidents in California tend to follow statistical patterns.
 But this does not necessarily help you avoid them.
-When you are injured in a car accident caused by someone else’s negligence, contact Mission Personal Injury Lawyers for a free consultation.
+When you are injured in a car accident caused by someone else’s negligence, contact a Car Crash Lawyer in Chula Vista at Mission Personal Injury Lawyers for a free consultation.